 I turn to the points raised by the noble Baroness, Lady Jones.
 She has made the criticism before that she feels that this is a public health crisis and, while I would not put the word “crisis” to it, I believe it is a significant public health problem at the moment and that this is a partial solution.
 This is one SI addressing one database for one area.
 The clean air strategy more generally is very broad.
 It tackles the five different types of pollutants.
 We have plans for each of them and how we are going to deal with them in the future.
 We have legally binding international targets and we believe that, for example, by 2020 we should be able to reduce the costs of pollution by £1.7 billion and by 2030 by £5.3 billion.
 These numbers are not insignificant.
 I believe that we are showing great leadership in this area and will continue to do so.

 The noble Baroness also asked whether the IT system was overly complicated and in the wrong order.
 I agree that it would seem to be in the wrong order; however, we have to deal with the situation that we have now.
 We have powers under the Environment Act to set up this particular database.
 The data already exists within the licensing authorities—things such as the vehicle registration mark, the date from which the licence has effect, the date on which the licence is due to expire and a statement as to whether it is a taxi or a PHV.
 No details about the driver will go into this database at all.
 That would not be allowed under the powers that we have.
 We have spoken to the group which will be setting up the system.
 It is quite a simple system.
 They are quite easy data groups to compile together and we will be doing it on a piecemeal basis.
-We will start will the local authorities which will be implementing these clean air zones and then move beyond that until we cover all 315 licensing authorities.
+We will start with the local authorities which will be implementing these clean air zones and then move beyond that until we cover all 315 licensing authorities.

 However, it is important to recognise that there is a next step to this, and that is that we are looking to create a national taxi and private hire database.
 This was recommended by the Department for Transport task and finish group on taxi and private hire vehicle licensing.
 However, the goal of this database—while it would include information on taxis—is to go beyond just clear air zones and would need primary legislation.
 Obviously, we will consider that in due course.
 Its goal would be to protect people who use private hire vehicles and make sure, for example, that drivers who have been disqualified in one area are not then able to apply in a separate area.